qfall/math/README.md

 cargo doc               # suffix with --open to directly open the documentation
 ```

 once the project is cloned.
-Following, find a small overview containing the general types of our library [qFALL-math](https://github.com/qfall/math).
+Following, there is a small overview containing the general types of our library [qFALL-math](https://github.com/qfall/math).

 ```bash
 math